 Q: Is the program available now?

-A: ISDH is building the program and plans to roll it out to 20 high-risk counties beginning in January 2020.
+A: ISDH is rolling out the program to the 20 high-risk counties in 2020 as follows:

 Q. My organization provides home visiting services for pregnant women.
 How can we be a part of this?

 A: Please email OBNav@isdh.in.gov and someone from the program will contact you.